Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 ## Namespaces

 Namespaces are identifiers for the UI files.
-They are used to access elements in some file across all other files.
+They are used to access elements in some files across all other files.
-They must be unique and short if possible because you may use it a lot of times.
+They must be unique and short if possible because you may use them a lot of times.

 An example:
 <CodeHeader>vanilla/ui/file_a.json</CodeHeader>